michael-yuji/vmrun/README.md

 # Vmrun

 `Vmrun` is a supervisor for single bhyve instance.
-It is also intend to be a library for anyone to write their own bhyve supervisor in Rust.
-It is still under heavy development and is planning to support different config format, and change the configuration scheme.

-It uses its own configuration scheme (in json; see below) to provide many additional features to bhyve alone.
-These features include:
+It is intended to provide a developer friendly layer to the default FreeBSD bhyve userland.
+This utility accepts `JSON` configuration from either filesystem or `stdin`.

+The goal is to make bhyve
+- easier to test different configurations with `next_target` and reboot conditions.
+- easier to integrate with other software.
+- easier to use and reduce accidential side effects.

+*Another goal is to make bhyve more programmable and make it easier to write vm manager for FreeBSD Bhyve userland by providing a crate.*

+## Features

+- Automatic slot assignment
+  - Only need to specify devices, this tool can figure out the slot assignment.
-- Automatic slot assignment.
-You can still specify which slot a virtual hardware should be on, otherwise the slot position can be generated.
+  - You can still specify which slot should the devices on.
-- Configurable reboot the VM when guest exists (guest initiated reboot, triple fault, etc...)
-- Multi-targets can be configurated, each target specifies its difference in configuration from the default target.
-For example, an installation target with ISO attached.
-- Next boot target: a `next_target` field can be specified and will be use for the next boot after prior target.
-For example, the `next_target` of an install target can be the default target, which boot without the ISO attached.
-- Resource management/cleanup: for example, stock Bhyve cannot cleanup socket files left by `virtio-console`; with the supervisor, this can be done easily.
+- Multi-targets
+  - Targets are additional configurations that replace/merge with the main configuration when selected.
+  - For example a `install` target can have an extra installation media device attached.
+- Configurable reboot / next boot target
+  - Configure if the bhyve instance should reboot on different exit codes
+  - The `next_target` field define a target to be used when the current target reboots.
+- House keeping
+  - Automatically cleanup ephemeral resources left by bhyve.
+For example `*.sock` left by `virtio-console`

+## Configuration
 **An example configuration will be:**
 In this example, we create a VM with a network adapter backed by interface "tap3", a block device "disk.img", and a com port allow us to use the guest's console .

 We also have an extra target "install", which contains an extra "ahci-cd" for mounting installation media.
-When it halt and reboot, since the "next_target" is the default target, it will boot without "ahci-cd" device.
+When it halt and reboot, since the "next_target" is the default target, it will boot without the "ahci-cd" device.
 ```json
 {
   "name": "freebsd-test",